 How to Make Pumpkin Puree

-- 2 or more medium sugar pumpkins
+- 2 medium sugar pumpkins about 2 lbs each

-Make sure you’re using sugar pumpkins.
+- Make sure you’re using sugar pumpkins.
 These are the medium sized pumpkins that range from about 1 to 5 pounds.
 These aren’t the tiny ridged pumpkins or the big carving pumpkins.

-Preheat the oven to 375 degrees.
+- Preheat the oven to 375 degrees.

-Scoop out the loose, stringy membrane with the seeds attached.
+- Scoop out the loose, stringy membrane with the seeds attached.
 Place this in a small container and store it until you’re ready to make roasted pumpkin seeds.

-Bake for 35 to 45 minutes, until a fork can be easily pierced in the pumpkin.
+- Bake for 35 to 45 minutes, until a fork can be easily pierced in the pumpkin.
 My little 1 1/2 pound pumpkin took 35 minutes, and the 3 pound one took about 40 minutes.

-Let the pumpkins cool, and carefully turn them over on the baking sheet.
+- Let the pumpkins cool, and carefully turn them over on the baking sheet.
 Scoop the flesh out of the skin.

-Pumpkin Puree Price Breakdown
+Homemade Pumpkin Puree Recipe Price Breakdown

 One pound of pumpkin yields about a cup of pumpkin puree.
 My local grocery store sells sugar pumpkins for $.79 per pound, or $1.58 for two cups of puree.
 The same store sells canned pumpkin for $1.79 for a 15 ounce can (about 2 cups).
 But in reality, I don’t buy sugar pumpkins to make pie.
 I buy them as decorations, and then when we’re done with Halloween season I turn them into puree.
 It’s a little bit of work, but learning how to make pumpkin puree is a great way to keep the flavors of fall coming through your oven all year long.